niharikasathya23/Project_explanation/BE_explain.md

 ## 5. Major Projects

-## StockWatch: Real-Time Big Data Pipeline for Stock Sentiment Analysis
+## StockWatch Real-Time Big Data Pipeline for Stock Sentiment Analysis

 ### **Situation:**
 "In the financial industry, the correlation between public sentiment and stock market performance has been widely observed.
 Companies are greatly influenced by social media reactions, especially on platforms like **Twitter**.
 For instance, a positive or negative tweet about a company can result in a noticeable impact on its stock price.